 As we gather to pray together, we may struggle to know what to say to God in prayer, but we can always turn to his Word for help where he models it perfectly.
 “How to Pray” is a short-form tract, ideal for distributing to new and seasoned believers alike, inviting all into a relationship with God through prayer, using the Lord’s Prayer as a guide.

-- 9 Passages to Read on National Day of Prayer
+Nine verses to meditate on during National Day of Prayer.